 Located in bottomland hardwoods near Flint Creek, this 2.5 mile round trip trail offers a wide variety of scenery.
 During winter months, waterfowl use the slough near the trail and can sometimes be seen.
 Deer, squirrels, rabbits, woodpeckers, and many other species of wildlife are often encountered along this trail.
 This is an unimproved trail and is not universally accessible.
-From the Visitor Center, go east on Highway 67 for 1.7 miles to the traffic-light at Indian Hills Road.
-Turn right.
-Go approximately 3.1 miles, turn right onto Red Bank Road.
-The short road to the parking area is located about 1.7 miles on the right just before the bridge over Flint creek.
-The trail is open daily, daylight hours only.

-Amenities: Handicap Access, Hiking, Parking
+Amenities: Handicap Access (see note below), Hiking, Parking

 U.S. Fish & Wildlife Service (USFWS)